Elios-Lab/LaneChangeIntentionRecognition/README.md

 # Lane Change Intention Recognition Framework

-Below is a high-level overview of the workflow for the Lane Change Intention Recognition Framework:
+## Overview

+This framework introduces: (i) a novel public dataset of human-performed simulated lane change maneuvers; (ii) a dedicated CARLA highway map designed for extended driving sessions; and (iii) tools to facilitate data collection and model evaluation.
+Below is a high-level overview of the workflow:

 ![Workflow](pics/workflow.svg)

 The map can be downloaded from [this link](http://bit.ly/4l6Rb3Q).
-We suggest unzipping it in the `maps` folder of the repository.
+Unzip it into the `maps` folder of the repository.

+---

 ## Data Collection

-The `main.py` script includes functionality for collecting data to train and evaluate the lane change intention recognition model.
-Below is an overview of the data collection process:
+The `main.py` script facilitates data collection for training and evaluating the lane change intention recognition model.

+### Process

-1. **Sensor Integration**: The script interfaces with vehicle sensors (e.g., steering angle, speed, turn signals) to gather real-time driving data.
+1. **Sensor Integration**: Interfaces with vehicle sensors (e.g., steering angle, speed, turn signals) to gather real-time driving data.
+2. **Environment Data Collection**: Collects data from the CARLA simulator, including vehicle dynamics and environmental conditions.
-2. **Data Logging**: Collected data is logged and stored in a CARLA log file for further processing.
+3. **Data Logging**: Saves the collected data into structured log files for later analysis.
-3. **Configuration**: Parameters such as sampling rate and data storage paths can be configured in the script for flexibility.
+4. **Configuration**: Customize parameters like sampling rate and storage paths in the script.

-Refer to the `main.py` file for implementation details and customization options.
+Refer to `main.py` for implementation details.

 ### Setup Instructions

-1. **Map**: Set the map path in the `config.json` file.
+1. **Map Configuration**: Set the map path in `config.json`.
 2. **Create a Virtual Environment**:
     - Using `venv`:
       ```bash